Buying property in Chiang Mai?

 What long-term economic factors will shape property prices in Chiang Mai?

-The top three long-term economic factors that will shape property prices in Chiang Mai over the next decade are Thailand's productivity and income growth path (which sets the ceiling for housing demand), household debt and credit conditions (which determine how many people can actually afford to buy), and tourism competitiveness (which directly affects rental demand and service-sector jobs in the city).
+The three long-term economic factors that will most shape Chiang Mai property prices over the next decade are Thailand's productivity and income growth path, the evolution of household debt and bank lending standards, and Chiang Mai's continued competitiveness as a tourism and lifestyle destination.

 You'll also find a much more detailed analysis in our pack about real estate in Chiang Mai.